WesDeng/ValueCards/index.md

 Hear what our students say:

-> This was amazing!
-So much better than traditional lectures -- Anonymized post survey.
+> _"This was amazing!
+So much better than traditional lectures."_ -- **Anonymized post-activity survey**.

-> I think that discussing the perspective of defendants while trying to choose a model really gave me a moment to step into the shoes of the defendants and
+> _"I think that discussing the perspective of defendants while trying to choose a model really gave me a moment to step into the shoes of the defendants and
-> understand what the impacts of different decisions could have on them and others. -- Anonymized post survey.
+> understand what the impacts of different decisions could have on them and others."_ -- **Anonymized post-activity survey**.

 You can read more about our findings in the [paper](https://arxiv.org/abs/2010.11411).
 It is worth mentioning that, through out the study design and development, we paid special attention to the limitation of **Persona Card**.
 In our activity instruction, we remind students that each stakeholder’s value offered in the Persona Cards should only be served as a starting point.
 Students are encouraged to enrich the persona background and celebrate stakeholders’ intersectionalities.